 Alt Q (F9 key) to exit yast

 The ‘nmcli’ command should now work to display network settings.

 Packages for Building Rockstor from source

-zypper --non-interactive install samba docker docker-compose nut nginx nfs-kernel-server at yum gcc python-devel gcc-c++ postgresql10-devel postgresql10-server libblkid-devel yum-changelog python-distro firewalld python2-setuptools python2-requests python2-chardet
+zypper --non-interactive install samba docker docker-compose nut nginx nfs-kernel-server at gcc python-devel gcc-c++ postgresql10-devel postgresql10-server libblkid-devel dnf-yum dnf-plugins-core python2-distro python3-distro firewalld python2-setuptools python2-requests python2-chardet

 Thanks to @Psykar for the ‘firewalld’ prompt: Leap 15.1 (currently beta) dropped this package on default server installs.
 See the following consequent issue: [openSUSE] remove firewalld associated code.